Azure/azure-sphere-gallery/SetIoTCentralPropsForDeviceGroup/README.md

 ## How to use

-SetDgIoTCProps is a console application, the application takes four command line arguments:
+SetIoTCentralPropsForDeviceGroup is a console application, the application takes four command line arguments:

 | Command | Description |
 |-------------|-------------|